 Who are you?

 Your role as caregiver ended more than two years ago.
-You find yourself compelled to make a difference in the lives of other caregivers.
-You share information readily with caregivers in the earlier stages, you start a business dedicated to helping family caregivers or you find a job in which you assist family caregivers.
-And, you treasure each relationship you have in your life, recognizing that each day, and your health, should never be taken for granted.
+You find yourself compelled to make a difference in the lives of other family caregivers.
+You share information readily with family caregivers in the earlier stages.
+Perhaps you start a business dedicated to helping family caregivers or you find a job in which you assist family caregivers.
+Maybe you just make it habit to smile at everyone because you know you could be smiling at a family caregiver in need.
+You treasure each relationship you have in your life, recognizing that each day and your good health should never be taken for granted.

 Your Keyword: Treasure